quietui/scurry/README.md

-# Scurry
+# Scurry Animations

-Animations, easings, and utilities for use with the Web Animations API.
+Scurry provides unique animations designed for use with the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API).
+These animations are ideal for enter and exit transitions, but work great in many other scenarios as well.
+Each animation ships with enter and exit keyframes and recommended easings for each transition.

 Built for [Quiet UI](https://quietui.org/).